 If eating healthy is a priority for you, you’re probably already familiar with the keto diet by name, if not by practice.
 In the last couple of years, this low-carb regimen has attracted followers who stick to eating routines packed with healthy fats and oils that’ll get them to a state of "ketosis"—which otherwise means burning fats instead of carbohydrates for energy.
-As nutritionist Josh Axe, DNM, DC, CNS, told MyDomaine earlier this year, "This can be helpful for supporting exercise recovery, dealing with cravings, and improving energy levels."
+As nutritionist Josh Axe, DNM, DC, CNS, told MyDomaine, "This can be helpful for supporting exercise recovery, dealing with cravings, and improving energy levels."

 Grain-Free Low-Carb Keto Granola